 Chemotherapy and Fertility

-Fertility loss is also dependent on the size of the follicle pool (or number of oocytes) before chemotherapy.
-Given that this number lowers with age, the older the woman, the higher the risk of infertility becomes, because there are less oocytes at the outset.
-Unfortunately, there is no way to know for certain how many oocytes a woman has at any point in life, but some tests can estimate this number.
+Loss of fertility also depends on the size of the follicle pool (or number of oocytes) before chemotherapy.
+Given that this number lowers with age, the older the woman, the higher the risk of infertility becomes, because there are less oocytes to begin with.
+There is no way to know for certain how many oocytes a woman has at any point in life, but some tests can estimate this number.
 Age can act as a guideline, but it is not an exact science.
-(See assessment of ovarian function below)
+(See assessment of ovarian function below).

-Many studies look at the resumption of the menstrual cycle as a predictor of fertility.
+Many studies look at when the menstrual cycle restarts as a predictor of fertility.
 Pregnancy can not happen without the return of a woman's period.
 But, the return of periods does not necessarily mean you can get pregnant.
-Some studies have reported pregnancy rates in survivors, but it is difficult to know how many were trying to get pregnant.
-One must also think about other variables like how often a woman is having unprotected sex, if her partner has fertility issues, cancer therapies received, and time since therapy.
-Women who do get back menses after therapy are still at risk of starting menopause earlier than women who did not have chemotherapy or radiation.
+Women who get their period back after therapy are still at risk of starting menopause earlier than women who did not have chemotherapy or radiation.

-Therapies used in preparation for stem cell and bone marrow transplant are likely to cause infertility in women.
-However, studies have found that pre-pubescent girls treated for childhood cancers have a good chance of regaining ovarian function.
+Treatments used to prepare for stem cell and bone marrow transplant are likely to cause infertility in women.
 Transplant regimens using busulfan and/or cyclophosphamide are more toxic to a woman's fertility than those using melphalan.
+Studies have found that girls treated for childhood cancers before puberty have a good chance of regaining ovarian function.

 Radiation Therapy and Fertility